 It can be good to write your questions down before your appointment so you don’t forget anything.
 If you want, you could take someone with you to your appointment, both as moral support and a second pair of ears, that way you can compare your understanding of what was discussed afterwards.
-You can find out more about making the most of appointments here.
+Find out more about making the most of appointments.

 You can find details of your local MS services on our MS services online map, it gives details of MS nurses, hospitals with MS services, physiotherapists and occupational therapists (amongst others) where they’re available.

 MS symptoms rarely cause an emergency, although initially when you experience new and unknown symptoms it might feel like one.
 Your MS team will understand that you’re anxious about your MS, especially in the early days after diagnosis, and will support you to get used to its unpredictable nature.
 It’s important to let your MS team know if you’re experiencing new symptoms or think you’re having a relapse, so that treatment can be considered.